herreriasjose/soap-node/README.md

- Of course the first thing we need is a service to consume.
+ Of course the first thing we need is **a service to consume**.
 For example the one we can find at [https://www.dataaccess.com/webservicesserver/NumberConversion.wso?wsdl](https://www.dataaccess.com/webservicesserver/NumberConversion.wso?wsdl)